MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

-The value returned by `cend` should not be dereferenced.
+The value returned by `cend` shouldn't be dereferenced.

 ## <a name="compare"></a> basic_string_view::compare

-Performs a case sensitive comparison with a specified string_view (or a convertible string type) to determine if the two objects are equal or if one is lexicographically less than the other.
-The [\<string_view> operators](string-view-operators.md) use this member function to perform comparisons.
+Does a case-sensitive comparison with a specified string_view (or a convertible string type) to determine if the two objects are equal or if one is lexicographically less than the other.
+The [\<string_view> operators](string-view-operators.md) use this member function to do comparisons.

 ```cpp
 constexpr int compare(basic_string_view strv) const noexcept;